nellirism/apisocialist/README.md

 # API Socialist

+The challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This project used Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js and Mongoose packages, a native JavaScript Date object to format timestamps was also utilized.

+The API Socialist application is not deployed nor it is required.
+Instead a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met was created in support of this project.
+A link is included in this README document.

 ## Description:

 The API Socialist is a Social Networking API created using noSQL database MongoDB that allows for API endpoints to interact with the database.